 An LP found some years ago in Brick Lane flea market.
 Nigerian highlife on the Phonodisk label from the 80's one assumes from the album title "Page One '81".
-Here's the first side in all it's pressed off centre glory.
+Side Two here with the tracks as follows -

 Remembering Eddy Okonta, the Obi of trumpet By Benson Idonije